logzio/logzio-pubsub/README.md

 ###### Option 1: In the command line

 Build your credentials file using your Google Cloud project ID.
-Before you begin make sure your 'gcloud' cli is installed.
+Before you begin, make sure your 'gcloud' CLI is installed.
 If not, execute the following:
   1. Download the 'google-cloud-sdk' to '/etc/logzio-pubsub'
   2. Run  ```etc/logzio-pubsub/google-cloud-sdk/install.sh```